 Young Families

 For young families, estate planning is about ensuring the well-being and security of dependents.
-This includes appointing guardians for minor children and setting up trusts to manage assets until they come of age.
-We, as will writing experts, help you draft wills that reflect your wishes regarding the upbringing and financial security of your children.
+This includes appointing guardians for minor children in your will and setting up trusts to manage assets until they reach an appropriate age.
+A discretionary trust ensures that trustees control when and how assets are distributed — rather than children receiving a lump sum at 18 (as would happen with a bare trust), which may not be appropriate for large sums.
+With a discretionary trust, trustees can release funds for education, a first home deposit, or starting a business, at the time and in the amounts they judge to be most beneficial.
+We help you draft wills and trusts that reflect your wishes regarding the upbringing and financial security of your children.

 Seniors